nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 {Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}

-### Add Feature
+### Add Expense Feature

 #### Implementation

-The Add Feature allows users to add expenses to different categories. `AddExpenseCommand` class enables this feature, after initialized by the `Parser` class.
+The Add Expense Feature allows users to add expenses to different categories. `AddExpenseCommand` class enables this feature, after initialized by the `Parser` class.
 Within the `AddExpense` object, the `Parser` would have initialized it with 4 variables, an `ExpenseList` object,  along with a `category`, `amount` , `description`.
 The relevance of these Class Attributes in `AddExpenseCommand` is as follows :